Manuton04/FarmingPlus/README.md

   - fp.bypass.grandtilling.protection: Let the player use Grand Tilling on WorldGuard regions.
   - fp.bypass.irrigate.protection: Let the player use Irrigate on WorldGuard regions.
   - fp.bypass.durability-damage: Tools or boots don't take durability damage when used by that player.
+  - fp.admin: Administrative permissions.

 # Compatibilities:
 - Vault:
   - Setup economic costs when enchanting items.
+  - Setup economic rewards.

 - WorldGuard:
   - Region control for Farmer's Step and replenish.

+- MythicMobs:
+  - You can summon MythicMobs as rewards.